Lemon-Chad/jpizza-docs/source/main.md

 List elements can be accessed by enclosing the index you want to access in square brackets following the list.

+If you use a negative number to access a list index, it counts backwards.

 Items can be appended to the list using the modulo operator, and removed using the division operator.

 You can extend lists by other lists using the plus operator.